serverless/blog/post/2017-11-02-how-test-serverless-applications.md

 }
 ```

-As you can see, the handler itself doesn't contain any core logic, it just uses modules that should be unit tested independently.
+As you can see, the handler itself doesn't contain any core logic; it just uses modules that should be unit tested independently.

 # Integration testing

 Now that you’ve covered your codebase, it’s time to move on to your handlers with overall integration tests.
 Let's see how all of those units you’ve been testing individually work together.

 **Work with stages**<br>
 Since you’ll be interacting with the actual infrastructure pieces in your application, you'll need to make sure you stage your application during development.

 Set up a dev stage—the default when using the Serverless Framework—for all application infrastructure (databases, buckets, etc.) that your codebase will use during the integration tests.

 **Set up event mocks**<br>
-One other step that you’ll need to take before starting the tests is to have some event mocks prepared for all your handlers depending on one type of event the handler is expecting.
-For example, if your serverless function is subscribing to an S3 event source, make sure you have a JSON file that mocks that S3 event that AWS sends out.
+You'll also need to have some event mocks prepared for all your handlers, depending on the type of event the handler is expecting.

+For example, if your serverless function is subscribing to an S3 event source, make sure you have a JSON file that mocks the S3 event that AWS sends out.
 You can get that by trying it out yourself only once on AWS, and store it somewhere for future reference.

 A super simple handler would look something like this: